wklein21/pagerank/README.md

 # Pagerank Project

-In this project, you will create a simple search engine for the website https://www.lawfareblog.com .
-This website provides legal analysis on US national security issues.
+In this document, we will walk through the creation of a simple search engine for the website https://www.lawfareblog.com, a website that provides legal analysis on US national security issues.

-**Due date:** Sunday, 13 September at midnight

-## Task 1: the power method
+## Phase 1: the power method

-Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector.
+In this phase, we will implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector.

 **Part 1:**
-To check that your implementation is working, you should run the program on the `small.csv.gz` graph which is the example graph from the *Deeper Inside Pagerank* paper.
+To verify that the implementation of the function is working, we run the program on the `small.csv.gz` graph, which is the example graph from the *Deeper Inside Pagerank* paper.
 For my implementation, I get the following output.
 ```
 $ python pagerank.py --data=./small.csv.gz --verbose
+DEBUG:root:computing indices
+DEBUG:root:computing values
 INFO:root:rank=0 pagerank=6.0257e-01 url=4
 INFO:root:rank=1 pagerank=4.6414e-01 url=6
 INFO:root:rank=2 pagerank=3.4544e-01 url=5